 The event is called “The Timeless Art of Repair…” See how things were repaired in the past.
 Bring an item to be repaired today.

 Come to the cozy, historic Hasbrouck House at Locust Lawn--halfway between New Paltz & Gardiner.
-Furniture & wood repairs, lamps, expert hand sewing & photo restoration.
-We will have hot lentil veggie soup and warm butternut squash biscuits.
+Furniture & wood repairs, lamps, and expert hand sewing.
+Warm home-baked biscuits and free coffee and tea as well.
 This is a free event!
 Bring the kids!

 For our great-grandparents, repairing was a necessity of life.
 But the techniques employed and materials used were very different from today.